Donald G. Dunn: Post-War career

 Dunn returned to the United States and invested in Plaskolite, Inc., a small company that manufactured drinking straws and fly swatters.
 After his partner unexpectedly departed with Dunn's investment capital and left the company nearly bankrupt, Dunn salvaged the business, turning it into the largest maker of thermoplastic (polycarbonate and acrylic) sheeting in North America.
 Dunn expanded its operations from making straws, fly swatters, and hula hoops to manufacturing lighting panels, mirrors, and other products for retail and commercial uses.
 Plaskolite's products today are found among other places in automobiles, signage, lighting, windows, kitchens, bathrooms, retail displays, and eyewear.
 The company today produces thermoplastic products in the United States, Mexico, and Turkey, employing more than 1,200 people.

 Dunn turned the leadership of the company over to his son James in the 1980s, but remained involved in the company until its sale to a private equity firm in 2015.
 He continued to be active in politics and education.
 To honor his wartime service, in 2013 the Dunn family founded the Donald G. and Mary A. Dunn Chair of Modern Military History at The Ohio State University.

+In 2013, along with the founding of the Donald G. and Mary A. Dunn Chair of Modern Military History, the Donald G. Dunn Scholarship Fund was founded to support Ohio State University undergraduates and graduate students that are studying for the World War II study abroad program.

 Personal life

 Dunn married Mary Elizabeth Altmaier in 1948 after graduating from Wesleyan University.
-The two then moved to Columbus, Ohio, where they raised five children: Robert, Andrew, James, Gardner, and Nancy.
-Mary Dunn died in 1996.
+The two then moved to Columbus, Ohio, where they raised five children.
 He died in August 2021 at the age of 98.